 The process below is the same for new queries, and for modifying existing queries (once opened in the editor).

-1. Once in the Query Editor (see Create a New Query on page 16 for information) press the Order By Order By button.
+1. Once in the Query Editor (see Create a New Query on page 17 for information) press the Order By button Order By .

 The Order By panel opens on the right.